CMSCompOps/SiteAdminToolkit/README.rst

 Installation
 ------------

+The repository is maintained and tested assuming that admins are using Python 2.6.
+Any earlier version of Python will not work with some tools.
 Since the contents of this repository is currently scripts that do not depend on the centralized :ref:`toolbox-ref`, installation can simply be done by cloning the repository::